rbatzing/store/README.md

 ![OITCS](http://info.payap.ac.th/info/link_download/identity.jpg)

-# store.exe
+store.exe
 =====

 Description:
 ------------

-A mini store application
+A simple mini store application that uses a bar code reader to maintain and look up information about specific items in an inventory.

 This program has these functions: